broadinstitute/docker-orientdb/README.md

   -v $BACKUP_PATH:/opt/orientdb/backup \
   -p 2424 -p 2480 broadinstitute/orientdb:latest
 ```

-The docker image contains a unconfigured orientdb installation and for running it you need to provide your own config folder from which [OrientDB][1] will read its startup settings.

 The same applies for the databases folder which if local to the running container would go away as soon as it died/you killed it.